PlayStation Store Sales in North America May 8, 2018

 PlayStation Store Sales in North America: Week of May 8, 2018

 The Golden Week Sale and May the 4th sale are behind us, but never fear, there are more great games to check out this week.
 Here are the games through the PlayStation Store sales this week.
+All Ubisoft games will be on sale until May 15 at 8am PDT.

 All discounts listed are the sales price without PS+, with Plus pricing listed in the parenthesis where applicable.